esadakman/javascript-random-user-generator/README.md

 -try and catch blocks,

 -async and await functions

-## Objective
-Build a Random User App using javaScript.

 ### At the end of the project, following topics are to be covered;